 Our accompanying kickoff post gives a high-level view of what we’d like to do.
 Over the course of the fundraiser, we identify specific things that your donations will fund and tell you when we’ve hit each of these monetary goals.

 This plumbing may not seem very sexy, but imagine what happens when your water is cut off or your power fails!
-This is one of the critical foundations for this site, so please help us keep it sound.
+This is a critical foundation for this site, so please help us keep it sound.

-We hope we can keep our “nut” for digital essentials at the same level as last year.
-So our first target is $19,000.
+We expect our new host to be more costly.
+So our first target is $21,000.
 Once we’ve hit that, we’ll let you know what our next item is.

 How to Give